-While I often share healthier recipes, a few times a year I like to re-create decadent vegan versions of classics I grew up with, like this Vegan Strawberry Pretzel Salad?
+While I often share healthier recipes, a few times a year I like to re-create decadent vegan versions of classics I grew up with, like this Vegan Strawberry Pretzel Salad.
 Well, today's corn pudding is like that, except quite a bit easier!

 What is corn pudding?

-If you're not from the American South you might be wondering what exactly corn pudding is and how it's different from other casseroles.
-Usually corn pudding is creamy and made with lots of eggs, butter, and cream, which give it a custard-like texture.
-It has a buttery and salty + sweet flavor and goes well with many different dishes.
+Usually corn pudding is creamy and made with lots of eggs, butter, and heavy cream, which give it a custard-like texture.
+It has a buttery, salty + sweet flavor that pairs well with many different dishes.

 On that note, in the South since we usually have savory cornbread or cornbread dressing with our holiday meals, it wouldn't make sense for the corn pudding to also be bread-y.
-And since corn pudding is lightly sweetened it's a nice complement to our savory, stoneground cornbread.
+And since corn pudding is lightly sweetened it's a nice complement to the savory, stoneground cornbread.

 Veganizing a Family Recipe

-In case you don’t already know this about me, I love all things corn, like cornbread, tortilla chips, polenta, and cornbread dressing.
+I love all things corn, like cornbread, tortilla chips, polenta, and cornbread dressing.
 And years ago, before I went vegan, I enjoyed my Aunt Martha's corn pudding every year at Thanksgiving.

 Even though it's been a decade since I've tasted her recipe, I remember it so clearly.
 Creamy, salty, sweet, and so rich thanks to butter, cream, and eggs.

 Making a vegan version has been on my holiday recipe to-do list since I started this blog.
 But honestly, as soon as I glanced at the screenshot Martha sent me of her recipe (pictured below), procrastination set in HARD.
-I mean, this wasn't going to be a straight-swap kind of situation, or so I thought.
+I mean, this wasn't going to be a straight-swap kind of situation, or so I thought!

 My mistake was that I was trying to imagine how to recreate this intensely egg heavy dish with some concoction of silken tofu, coconut milk, and corn starch.
 But then, a few weeks ago it finally occurred to me...
 JUST Egg!